SUMMARY:

 Where do We Draw the Line?

 There’s one similarity between these two that can cause confusion: both FCI and CUI include information created, possessed, or collected by or for government agencies.
-And the significant difference that sets them apart is that FCI is not intended for public use while CUI requires certain levels of security.
+The significant difference is that FCI is not intended for public use, whereas CUI requires certain levels of security.
 So, while not all FCI is CUI, all CUI that a government contractor possesses is FCI.

 Regarding the audit scope for CMMC levels, FCI is covered under both CMMC Level One and Level Two, while there are specific implications for CUI under Level Three through Level Five.
 In a previous blog, we covered each CMMC level, and the documentation protecting FCI and CUI exhibits the following:

-• Level One: The first level requires companies to have basic security measures in place (“basic cyber hygiene”), which includes antivirus software, Multi-factor authentication (MFA), or consistent password changes.
-These measures ensure the company is protecting Federal Contract Information (FCI), including any government information for a contract not intended for public release.
+- Level One: The first level requires companies to have basic security measures in place (“basic cyber hygiene”), including antivirus software, Multi-factor authentication (MFA), and password changes.
+These measures ensure the company protects Federal Contract Information (FCI), including any government information for a contract that is not intended for public release.

-• Level Two: Transitioning to Level Two certification requires “intermediate cyber hygiene,” meaning the company follows procedures to protect FCI and Controlled Unclassified Information (CUI) via NIST’s (National Institute of Standards and Technology) 800-171 Revision 2 standards.
-Any information the government requires to be safeguarded by companies is considered CUI.
+- Level Two: Transitioning to Level Two certification requires “intermediate cyber hygiene,” meaning the company follows procedures to protect FCI and Controlled Unclassified Information (CUI) via NIST’s (National Institute of Standards and Technology) 800-171 Revision 2 standards.
+Any information the government requires companies to safeguard is considered CUI.

 Even though the audits for getting your Level Three through Five don’t specifically call for protecting FCI or CUI, their necessity as “basic security” sets the field for each following level.